Who gets skin cancer?

 Receiving an organ transplant greatly increases the risk of developing skin cancer.

-Exposure to chemicals: People exposed to any of the following have a much higher risk of skin cancer:
+: People exposed to any of the following have a much higher risk of skin cancer:

 - Arsenic (working with or swallowing).